-At the conclusion of this course, the student will have:
+At the conslusion of this course, the student will have:

-- 1. Fundamental analysis skills to identify and critique 3D models and animations in movies and games/simulations. - 2.
-Basic skills necessary to model 3D virtual environments, props and characters. - 3.
-Be able to create and accurately map textures onto 3D models. - 4.
-Add lighting and atmospherics to existing scenes. - 5.
-Produce renderings of 3D animations for print, online, broadcast, or interactive delivery.
+- 1. Improve analysis skills to identify and critique 3D models and animations in movies and games/simulations. - 2.
+Design and develop outlines, concept art, and storyboards for interactive and prerendered 3D animation. - 3.
+Model 3D virtual environments, props and characters. - 4.
+Explore rigging principles and create hierarchical rigs for animating models.
+Bind the model to that rig. - 5.
+Create and accurately map textures onto 3D models. - 6.
+Add photorealistic lighting and atmospherics to existing scenes. - 7.
+Produce renderings of 3D animations for print, online, broadcast, or interactive delivery. - 8.
+Update existing skills on new software releases, use the current release and its new tools to produce animation projects, and bring current modeling and animation skills for use in industry

-Student Learning Outcome Expectations
+Student Learning Outcomes

-To gain familiarity with the process of creating and animating 3D worlds, including the objects and characters that inhabit them.
-In particular, to:

-- 1. Learn basic modeling, texturing, and lighting techniques used to produce 3D art assets for delivery in broadcast animation or interactive games/simulations. - 2.
-Animate and output these assets as final animations or for use in simulations/games - 3.
-Develop critical and self-evaluation skills for assessing 3D models and animation - 4.
-Acquire familiarity with the general use and production processes found in industries using 3D content - 5.
-Achieve fundamental-level competency with a professional 3D production tool, i.e. Autodesk 3D Studio Max.
+- 1. Expand existing skills in creating and animating 3D virtual worlds, including the objects and characters that inhabit them. - 2.
+Expand and refine modeling, texturing, and lighting techniques used to produce 3D art assets for delivery in broadcast animation or interactive games/simulations. - 3.
+Create and implement animatiable rigs and bind them to a model. - 4.
+Animate and output these assets as final animations or for use in simulations/games - 5.
+Develop and enhance critical and self-evaluation skills for assessing 3D models and animation - 6.
+Update existing knowledge of general use and production processes found in industries using 3D content - 7.
+Achieve competency with a professional 3D production tool, i.e. Autodesk 3D Studio Max.